sntulix/blosm_exporter/README.md

-# blsosm2gltf_per_object
+# blsosm_exporter
-Export each objects to gltf file separated.
+This script exports the city map loaded in Blosm as individual objects to gltf.